The US indie horror series that brought the vampire into the modern era.

 It’s perhaps inevitable that, seen now, the two Yorga films feel less impressive than they did then.
 Now, I can see the pacing issues, the variable acting from the supporting cast, the iffy dialogue and the low-rent production values (especially in the first film).
 Yet both films still have a certain something about them, and much of that is to do with Robert Quarry, who is genuinely magnificent as Yorga – a relaxed, modern figure of a vampire (even if he is still dressed like Dracula), yet capable of being instantly menacing and violent.
 The effortless assimilation of this traditional vampire into the modern world is especially impressive when you think of how Hammer struggled to do likewise a couple of years later in Dracula AD 1972 – if Christopher Lee saw these two films, he must have been especially bitter that his own Dracula series failed so spectacularly to marry the gothic style to the modern world.

-It’s well known that Count Yorga, Vampire started out as a softcore horror film (The Loves of Count Iorga, a title that remains on some prints; interestingly, the Arrow release is titled The Loves of Count Yorga,) before switching gears – apparently at Quarry’s insistence – to a more straightforward genre film.
+It’s well known that Count Yorga, Vampire started out as a softcore horror film (The Loves of Count Iorga, a title that remains on some prints; interestingly, the Arrow Video release is titled The Loves of Count Yorga,) before switching gears – apparently at Quarry’s insistence – to a more straightforward genre film.
 While this change took place before production began, you can still see the remnants of what might have been – there’s a flatness of style that resembles some of the cheaper softcore movies of the era, and the film has several scenes that feel like curtailed / restrained sex scenes.
 In order to get the PG certificate that was the standard for American International horror movies of the time, the baby was thrown out with the bathwater – it feels censored, with scenes that should have nudity featuring awkwardly place covers that the actresses have to keep pulling up over their breasts.
-As it turned out, the nudity wasn’t the only problem – some f the violence had to be cut in order to avoid an R rating, including the infamous ‘dead kitten’ scene, which is intact in this version.
-It’s easy to understand how this scene would have upset censors – it’s one of the most disturbing images in early 70s horror, as one of Yorga’s victims is caught eating a worryingly real looking kitten (I have the nagging feeling that a real dead cat was utilised for the scene).
+As it turned out, the nudity wasn’t the only problem – some of the violence had to be cut in order to avoid an R rating, including the infamous ‘dead kitten’ scene, much published in books and magazines but removed from many prints.
+It’s easy to understand how this scene would have upset censors – it’s one of the most disturbing images in early Seventies horror, as one of Yorga’s victims is caught eating a worryingly real looking kitten (I have the nagging feeling that a real dead cat was utilised for the scene – hopefully secured ethically, but this is a Seventies film, so God knows).
 But this is also the point where you know for sure that you are not in a cosy Hammer Horror world any more.

 The film makes little effort to explain where Yorga has come from or how he ended up in Los Angeles – he’s just there, first encountered holding a séance and then slowly working his way through a small group of people (this corruption of interlinked women is very much in the tradition of Bram Stoker’s Dracula).
 Rather too quickly, Doctor Hayes (Roger Perry) decides that Yorga is a vampire and soon gathers the partners of the victims (again, as in Dracula) to destroy him.
 But this is less easy than it might seen – Yorga is their intellectual and physical superior, and the would-be vampire killers are shown to be wildly out of their depth.

 The Return of Count Yorga, made a year later, is a much slicker affair, but also a much tamer one.
 There is no suggestion here of curtailed sex scenes – in fact, there’s no sex at all, and the violence is equally restrained.
+Clearly, this was designed as a PG-rated horror from the start, and while some PG horror of the era was surprisingly subversive and nasty (the US censors had a rather blase attitude to horror at the time).
 But the film looks a lot better, even if it still suffers from an overly leisurely pace.

 After this, the film becomes a mix of the first movie – Roger Perry returns, playing a different character (Cynthia’s fiancé David) with similar convictions (again, he tries to convince the police and colleague that Yorga is a vampire) – and the ‘romantic vampire’ trope that we also saw in the vaguely similar Blacula films (the second of which was also directed by Yorga helmer Bob Kelljan).
 This results in a rather uneven story, with not very much happening in the middle of the film.
 However, it builds to a suitably frantic – and, in keeping with the first film, bleak – ending.